Browsed by

 “Paul , a servant of God and an apostle of Jesus Christ.”
 (Titus 1:1 NIV) If Jesus is God, why are God and Jesus are referred to separately?
 It’s because they are separate and distinct individuals, and not merged into a mysterious Trinity!
 Why does Paul not say that he is a servant of the Trinity?
 Because that idea is not found in the Bible.
 Why is Paul not a servant of the holy Spirit?
 Because the holy Spirit is not a person.

 “Grace and peace from God the Father and from Christ Jesus our Savior.”
-(Titus 1:4 NIV) “God” is named as “the Father,” not the Son ,or the holy Spirit, or the Trinity.
+(Titus 1:4 NIV) “God” is named as “the Father,” not the Son, or the holy Spirit, or the Trinity.
 Jesus is separate and distinct from God.
 “Grace and peace” are not said to come from the Trinity, because it is fictional, nor are they said to come from the holy Spirit, because it is not a person.

-Many translations render Titus 2:13 as though Jesus and Almighty God are the same person, due to Trinitarian bias.
+Many translations render Titus 2:13 as though Jesus and Almighty God are the same person, due to Trinitarian bias, like this: “the appearing of the glory of our great God and Savior, Jesus Christ” (Titus 2:13 ESV).
 More accurately, however, the verse is translated:

-“As we await the blessed hope, the appearance of the glory of the great God and of our Savior Jesus Christ” (Titus 2:13 NAB).
 God and Jesus are thus spoken of as completely separate and distinct yet again.
 Notice, this refers to an appearance of both God and Jesus, but what about the Holy Spirit?
 There’s no reference to its appearing since it’s not a person.
 Why is the Trinity not said to appear?
 Because it doesn’t exist.
 Also, Jesus said that, “The Son of Man is going to come with his angels in the glory of his Father” (Matthew 16:27 ESV).
 So Jesus’ glory comes from his Father, and is not original with him.

-We continue our series about what is stated concerning God, Jesus and the Holy Spirit, in the various books of the New Testament.
+This article is part of our series about what is stated concerning God, Jesus and the Holy Spirit, and whether they together comprise a Trinity, in the various books of the New Testament.
 We will examine the four chapter book of Philippians.
 Notice the distinctive relationship between God and Jesus throughout this book of Philippians, especially the superior role of God compared to Jesus.
 What does it say about the holy Spirit?
+Is the Trinity in Philippians?

 Philippians

+Is the Trinity found in Philippians?
 The superior role of God compared to Jesus is evident from the Bible book of Philippians

 “To all God’s holy people in Christ Jesus at Philippi.”
 (Philippians 1:1) God is always the one in control, and using Christ to gather his people.